Nasdanika/html/repository/src/site/markdown/app.md

 #### Section
 Section actions play the same role as navigation actions, but they are displayed in the content panel of the contained action.
 For example, "view transactions" section action of "view statement" action would display a list of transactions below statement details.
-Section actions may be executed along with the containing action.
+Section actions may be executed/generated along with the containing action.
 In this case they don't need an activator.
 Section actions with NavigationActionActivators may be executed by loading section content using AJAX.

 #### View